hs950559/coryrylan.com/_posts/2016-01-11-angular-2-text-snippet-directive.md

 Our Directive has a `onChange($event)` method that is called on the `onChange` event defined in our Decorator.
 The method takes in the value of our input.
 Once we have the input value we use regular expressions and a little logic to iterate through our list of snippets that is passed in and look for a match.
 If a snippet name is matched we replace it with the corresponding snippet's content and set the inputs value with the new text.
+As of RC 5 your directives will need to be registered with your `AppModule`.
+Read more about [@NgModule](https://angular.io/docs/ts/latest/guide/ngmodule.html).

 The new Directive API in Angular 2 is much simpler than what was know in Angular 1.x.
 See a working demo of the `uiSnippet` Directive here on
 <a href="http://plnkr.co/edit/Rky2LTRAfke0339fDFBp?p=preview" target="_blank">plnkr.co</a>.